“Love is sacrifice.”

 Caroline: “It reminds me of you.”
 Caroline finally breaks the silence.

-“Unimaginably vast and unknowable, with depths so dark no light will ever touch them.
+“Unknowable and unimaginably vast, with depths so dark no light will ever touch them.
 Eternal.
 Something others can only rest upon lest they be swallowed up by it.”
 She looks at her mother with eyes that see her so well in the night.

 GM: Her mother gives a fluttering laugh.